MarcoESCRIBANO/Mapillary2COCO-Toolbox/README.md

 #### Brief Introduction

+Put the target folder path (where you want your resized dataset) in the compose.yaml file volumes.
 Rewrite your Json annotations with resized segmentation mask, bbox and image information.
-Resize your dataset images
+Resize your dataset images.
-Can also rewrite your categorie_id (classe)
+Can also rewrite your category_id (classes).